jadebustos/edge-dl/violence-detector/README.md

 Where:

 * **--input directory** tells the application that must read videos from */opt/violence-detector/output*.
 Before running the application copy in this directory the videos you want to analyze.
 * **--model xception** tells the application where the deep learning model is.
 The model will be loaded from */opt/violence-detector/models*.
 To see how to export the model check [exporting-models.md](exporting-models.md).
+In this case **xception** will be the directory name where the model was exported.
 * **--weights xception.h5** tells the application where the weights are.
 The weights will be loaded from */opt/violence-detector/models*.
 * **--graphical** tels the application that graphical mode is available and a window will be openned to see the images and the prediction.